2009 NASCAR Camping World Truck Series

 The 2009 NASCAR Camping World Truck Series was the fifteenth season of the Camping World Truck Series, the third highest stock car racing series sanctioned by NASCAR in the United States.
 It was contested over twenty-five races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford 200 at Homestead-Miami Speedway.
 The season was the first under the Camping World sponsorship banner.
 Camping World, announced on October 23, 2008, that they would sponsor the series for the next seven seasons.
 Ron Hornaday Jr. won and clinched the championship for Kevin Harvick, Inc. at Phoenix, one race early.
+It was Hornaday's record-breaking fourth Truck Series championship.